tylertomaseski/TyFolio/docs/portfolio.md

 ## About Me Professionally

-I'm first and formost a problem solver and conflict resolver.
+I'm first and foremost a problem solver and conflict resolver.
 I'm capable of slotting in as an engineer or putting together teams and bids for projects.
 Leadership is something I value and something I hone.
 I've most recently been credited as ***Unity Consultant*** and ***Technical Producer***.
 I work under the Dream Toaster Games LLC as a freelancer.

 **Need a Unity Consultant?** *I'm your guy.*